pkp/pkp-docs/dev/documentation/en/architecture-services.md

 The `EntityWriteInterface` provides methods for validating, adding, editing and deleting objects.

 Before adding or editing an object, you must validate its properties.
+See [Validation](./utilities-validation).

 ```php
 $props = ['path' => 'publicknowledge'];